sanderhelleso/filefriend/README.md

 # filefriend
-Convenient wrapper around the os/filepath module in Go
+Convenient wrapper around the os/filepath module for Go